 - A statue.
 You won’t find me permanently affixed in stone in a town square.

-No, instead, I am just a regular person who breathes air and spends way too much money at Target and Starbucks.
+No, instead, I am just a regular person, a mom who breathes air and spends way too much money at Target and Starbucks.

 Here are a few other things that might surprise you: my favorite gifts aren’t mushy banana peels and messy yogurt lids.
 I don’t actually need every piece of garbage you come in contact with.

 If you finish a juice box, there’s no law that says you can’t throw it into the trash yourself.
 Believe me, I’ve checked.
 It’s legal in every state.

 I also don’t need you to throw your trash at me while I am driving because unlike properly discarding your own refuse, distracted driving really is against the law.

 Also, when I finally sit down to a meal after spending hours chasing after everyone and making sure you and your siblings are fed, I don’t need to be inundated with yet another request.

 I know, I know.
 I gave you the Capri Sun with the red fruit on it when you wanted the one with the yellow one.
 I’m sorry.
 I’ll be sure to dock myself a few hours’ pay to make up for it.

 All I’m asking is that when you see me finally enjoying a quiet moment — literally one moment for Mom — just let me enjoy it.